quasarframework/icongenie/README.md

 # Quasar Framework Icon Genie

-> A Quasar tool for generating all your Quasar App's icons
+> A Quasar tool for generating all your Quasar App's icons and splashscreens
 >
 > Note: **Icon Genie v2 is in the works**